luloxi/PunkSociety/AVALANCHE-L1.md

 ## 0. Start the GitHub codespace

-Run [avalanche-starter-kit](https://github.com/ava-labs/avalanche-starter-kit) as GitHub codespaces (click on Code, Go to tab Codespaces, Click on `+` to start a new codespace):
+Go to [avalanche-starter-kit](https://github.com/ava-labs/avalanche-starter-kit), open Code, switch to tab Codespaces, then click on `+` to start a new codespace:

-It'll take some time to load, go take a walk or something
+It'll take some time to load, go take a walk or do something else while it loads

 ## 1. Create and Start the local blockchain